onetooeu/trust-first-web-standard/docs/closure/LONG_TERM_FROZEN.md

-# Long-Term Frozen Declaration
+# Long-Term Frozen Declaration — TFWS v1.8.3

-TFWS v1.x is declared long-term frozen.
+TFWS v1.8.3 is declared **long-term frozen**.

 This repository state:
-- is read-only by intent
+- is **read-only by intent**,
-- is suitable for audits and archival
+- is suitable for audits and long-term archival,
-- serves as a permanent reference implementation
+- serves as the canonical reference for TFWS v1.x tooling and artifacts.

-Any future evolution must start as v2.x.
+If changes are ever required, they must be released as **TFWS v2.x**.